pts/tinyveracrypt/README.txt

 * hidden volume
 * system volume
 * keyfile
-* encryption other than aes-xts-plain64
+* cipher other than those in Q4
-* hash other than SHA-512 and SHA-1 (and those supported by the Python hashlib module, including SHA-256 and RIPEMD-160)
+* hash other than those in Q4
 * mounting a filesystem at open time
 * opening volumes on non-Linux systems (e.g. macOS or Windows)